flatiron/blacksmith/articles/basic/child-processes/how-to-spawn-a-child-process/article.md

-#How to spawn a child process - the basics

 If you find yourself wishing you could have your Node.js process start another program for you, then look no further than the `child_process` module.